AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-single-recipient.md

 ---
 title: Sending to a Single Recipient
-description: Request signature from a single recipient tutorial
+description: Learn how to upload a document, add form fields, and send a document to a single recipient
 feature: tutorial
 topics: Sending to a Single Recipient
 audience: user